zaproxy/zaproxy-website/site/content/blog/2016-03-29-zap-newsletter-2016-march/index.md

 ##  Tutorial: Introduction to Scripting

 _This section teaches you more about a different ZAP feature every month._
-There is an almost infinite range of web applications and so its not possible for any tool to build in support for all of the strange things you will encounter.
+There is an almost infinite range of web applications and so it's not possible for any tool to build in support for all of the strange things you will encounter.
 As ZAP is an open source project you can change the source code to handle anything you like.
-However this isnt always practical
+However this isn't always practical
 - ZAP is a large and complex project and even if you understand the code base very well, firing up an IDE to rewrite ZAP every time you encounter something strange is definitely not ideal.
 Fortunately ZAP has powerful scripting capabilities, and ZAP scripts can access all of the code and data structures.
-There are so many aspect to ZAP scripting that one tutorial wont be enough, so we're going to start with an overview.
+There are so many aspect to ZAP scripting that one tutorial won't be enough, so we're going to start with an overview.

 Scripting support is included in all ZAP releases, but if you want to use scripting in the 'core' version then you will really need to download the Script Console and Zest add-ons from the marketplace.